The Incredibly Counterintuitive Physics of Bicycle Turns

 But the difference with a bicycle is steering doesn’t just affect the direction you’re headed; it also affects your balance.
 Imagine you want to make a right turn so you steer the handlebars to he right.
 What you’ve done is effectively steered the bike out from under you.
 So now you’re leaning to the left and the ground puts a force on the bike to the left so the only way not to fall is to steer the bike to the left.
 You have made a left turn.

-Mueller was inspired by a video by Minute Physics which explains how bicycles work.
+Mueller was inspired by a video by Minute Physics explaining how bicycles work.